Recruiter2/Kasa/README.md

 # React + Vite (wrong Kasa app)

-The text above seems accurate don't pay too much attention this app is Kasa app made with react via Vite
+The text below seems accurate don't pay too much attention this app is Kasa app made with react via Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.